Grunge: Etymology

 The term "Seattle sound" became a marketing ploy for the music industry.
 In September 1991, the Nirvana album Nevermind was released, bringing mainstream attention to the music of Seattle.
 Cobain loathed the word "grunge" and despised the new scene that was developing, feeling that record companies were signing old "cock-rock" bands who were pretending to be grunge and claiming to be from Seattle.

-Some bands associated with the genre, such as Soundgarden, Pearl Jam and Alice in Chains, have not been receptive to the label, preferring instead to be referred to as "rock and roll" bands.
+Some bands associated with the genre have not been receptive to the label, preferring instead to be referred to as "rock and roll" bands.
 Ben Shepherd from Soundgarden stated that he "hates the word" grunge and hates "being associated with it."
 Seattle musician Jeff Stetson states that when he visited Seattle in the late 1980s and early 1990s as a touring musician, the local musicians did not refer to themselves as "grunge" performers or their style as "grunge" and they were not flattered that their music was being called "grunge".

 Rolling Stone noted the genre's lack of a clear definition.
-Robert Loss acknowledges the challenges of defining "grunge"; stating that while he can recount stories about grunge, they do not serve to provide a useful definition.
+Robert Loss acknowledges the challenges of defining "grunge"; he stated that, while he can recount stories about grunge, they do not serve to provide a useful definition.
 Roy Shuker states that the term "obscured a variety of styles."
 Stetson states that grunge was not a movement, "monolithic musical genre", or a way to react to 1980s-era metal pop; he calls the term a misnomer mostly based on hype.
 Stetson states that prominent bands considered to be grunge (Nirvana, Pearl Jam, Soundgarden, Alice in Chains, Mudhoney and Hammerbox) all sound different.
 Mark Yarm, author of Everybody Loves Our Town: An Oral History of Grunge, pointed out vast differences between grunge bands, with some being punk and others being metal-based.

+Chris Cornell, in a 1994 interview with Rolling Stone noted the limitation of the "Seattle scene":